orstavik/JoiComponents/tutorials/Pattern3_TwoFacedCollection.md

 ```

 ## Why do we need a component pair for this type of lists?
-we need to avoid updating the DOM of arbitrary child elements.
-The Item type (ie. LI element) functions as a wrapper in which
+1. We do not want the collection element (OL) to neither alter the lightDom around itself nor its children.
+Such changes would be extremely hard to manage.
+Such added content would look and feel the same as
+content in the original template and content added dynamically.
+The item element (LI) serves as a placeholder for the dynamic alterations
-the container element can modify the shadowDom and style.
+that the container element needs to perform, so that the changes are isolated in the shadowDom and style
+of this item element so that they don't get confused with other parts of the DOM.

-This pattern becomes more important when you need
+2. This pattern becomes more important when you need to:
-1. to add more complex functionality such as custom UIX event handling etc to the element,
+    1. add more complex functionality such as custom UIX event handling etc to the element,
     2. add more complex template or style to the shadowDom, or
-3. handle the children differently either based on their content, their type and/or their position
+    3. handle the children differently either based on a) their content,
-in the collection.
+    b) their type and/or c) their position in the collection.

-1. HTML is a declarative language.
-HTML iteration is based on list of children.
-2. HTML does not have for-loops, instead it has a list of children (and list of attributes).
-The DOM can be manipulated from outside contexts such as JS.
-These contexts can have a changing time dimension, and thus dynamically change the DOM and the list of children for HTML elements.
-Child elements is the HTML equivalent of a for-loop.
-3. Because HTML iteration is based on list of children, whenever you need to manipulate the DOM between
-elements in a sequence, you must make wrappers around those elements.
-This wrapper is the LI-type element.
-4. The relationship between the container (UL-type) element and the item (LI-type) element is
-that the child must trigger an organizing function in the parent container in connectedCallback,
-or better in the childrenChangedCallback (that will batch several such connectedCallbacks).
-The parent can then update the content of each individual child.
-5. The implied golden rule is that HTML elements should try to avoid changing the DOM of
-unrelated HTML elements.
-The reason is that in order to achieve some visual or other effect,
-the container component needs to add some style features, attributes, DOM-content or otherwise
-ALTER the child elements ligthDOM or shadowDOM data.
-To alter a child's data is a breach of the
-HTML contract.
-It is a golden rule that unrelated elements do not override or alter each other.
-Therefore, when a container needs to do substantial work on its children, then they need to have
-a container element for each child, so that the unrelated child content is not disturbed.
-Hence,
-the ul-li pair pattern.

 ### Test
 [Test on codepen](https://codepen.io/orstavik/pen/KoeLme)

 ### Opinion
-This pattern might feel a bit wrong at first, especially if you are a javascript developer.
+This pattern feels a bit wrong at first, especially if you are a javascript developer.
-In JS, it would be wrong to create two types (two classes) in order to create a custom collection
+In JS, such a pattern would be wrong.
+You should not create two types (two classes) like this
-with custom behavior into which to put objects: you don't need to create an ItemClass in order to
+in order to create a custom collection with custom behavior into which to put objects:
-wrap objects you put in a CustomCollection.
+you don't need to create an ItemClass in order to wrap objects you put in a CustomCollection.

+However, in HTML template language you don't have the same imperative logic.
+You don't have for loops.
+You don't have variables.
+So.
+Designing HTML templates require a different logic than what you would do
+in JS.
+Using a wrapper element in HTML gives you both a) a different way to specify which children elements
+are to be iterated over how and when, and b) an alterable container into which data can vary from time to time.